dwyl/phoenix-uk-postcode-finder-example/README.md

 Let's take a look at this code in a little more detail.

 The `use GenServer` allows us to create a GenServer.
-This will allow us to run the code in this module when the application is started.
+This will allow the code in this module to run when the application is started.
 We still need to do a little more for this to happen but we will touch on that a little later.
 You can find out more about GenServers [here](https://hexdocs.pm/elixir/GenServer.html).

-What we are going to focus on for this example is the logic inside the `init/1` function, the two lines starting with `:ets`.
+What we are going to focus on for this example is the logic inside the `init/1` function, specifically the two lines starting with `:ets`.
 These are the lines that are going to create our `ets` table and store all of our "store" information.

 As mentioned above, ETS stands for erlang term storage.
 In elixir, if you want to call an erlang function we put a `:` before the name of that module and then